GabrielDougherty/filterpipe/README.md

 >`$ ./filterpipe < test_input | ./bin`

 # Installation
-Just `make` and copy the executable `filterpipe` to your program's binary directory
+Just `make` and copy the executable `filterpipe` to your program's binary directory.
+Will probably support `make install` in the future